Pfizer's rare heart disease drug succeeds in late-stage study

 Currently, there are no approved medications in the United States for the treatment of transthyretin cardiomyopathy.

-Reporting by Anuron Kumar Mitra and Akankshita Mukhopadhyay in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Anuron Kumar Mitra, Akankshita Mukhopadhyay and Manas Mishra in Bengaluru; Editing by Shounak Dasgupta